The emergence of French statistics. How mathematics entered the world of statistics in France during the 1920s: Emile Borel's apprenticeship in randomness

-As a main protagonist of the story we want to narrate, Emile Borel had been a major figure of the French mathematical scene in the first half of the 20th Century.
-His works had been published under the care of his friend and former student Maurice Fr\'echet (\cite{Borel1972}).
-On this occasion, Fr\'echet wrote a first biographical sketch, expressing his deep admiration for his ancient master.
-Since then, several biographical writings have been published about.
-Let us quote \cite{Politchuk1973} and more recently \cite{Guiraldenq1999}.
+Emile Borel, one of our main protagonists, was a major figure of the French mathematical scene in the first half of the 20th Century.
+His works were published under the care of his friend and former student Maurice Fr\'echet (\cite{Borel1972}).
+On this occasion, Fr\'echet wrote a first biographical sketch, expressing his deep admiration for his former master.
+Since then, several biographies have been published about him.
+Let us note \cite{Politchuk1973} and more recently \cite{Guiraldenq1999}.

 Borel's mathematical achievements are so rich and offer so great a variety of subjects that it is obviously not the place here to propose a comprehensive picture of them.
 Besides, there is now a collection of works dealing with several aspects of Borel's mathematical production which will give the interested reader an idea not only of the results obtained by Borel but also of the spirit in which he produced them.
-Let us quote for example the book \cite{Hawkins1970} in which the genesis of the theory of measurable sets is presented in depth (a theory on which Lebesgue based the construction of his integral), or the paper \cite{MaureyTacchi2005} dealing with Borel's covering theorem (the compactness of [a,b]).
-The very recent paper \cite{Barberousse2009} deals with philosophical aspects of Borel's consideration on approximation and of his criticisms of a notion of idealistic knowledge (a subject deeply related to ours as we shall see below).
+We note for example the book \cite{Hawkins1970} in which the genesis of the theory of measurable sets is presented in depth (a theory on which Lebesgue based the construction of his integral), or the paper \cite{MaureyTacchi2005} dealing with Borel's covering theorem (the compactness of the interval $[a,b]$).
+The very recent paper \cite{Barberousse2009} deals with philosophical aspects of Borel's consideration on approximation and with his criticisms of a notion of idealistic knowledge (a subject deeply related to ours as we shall see below).

-The object of this first section is therefore to briefly recall how Borel got familiar with probability and how randomness (in particular through a statistical orientation) acquired a considerable dimension in his vision of scientific enlightenment of the citizens and of the rational direction of state business.
+The object of this first section is therefore to briefly recall how Borel became familiar with probability, and how randomness (in particular through a statistical orientation) acquired a considerable dimension in his vision of a scientifically enlightened citizenry and the rational direction of state business.